26. How to use any mode

 The IIIrd degree is minor in major and bIII major in minor, so I'll gray those out.

 The IVth degree is major, or it is minor, so I'll grey those out as well.

 And we'll do the same thing for all the degree, until we're left with this.

-Here we can notice that we don't have many options for the dorian and the mixolydian mode.
+Here we can notice that we don't have many options for the dorian and the mixolydian modes.
 But we can still notice some interesting combinations.

 In the mixolydian mode we have a major Ist degree like in a major scale, but the VIIth degree is flat and major like in a minor scale.
 And we are also used to hearing this major VIIth degree go up a whole tone to a minor chord.
 So having a major chord here highlights the unique colour of the mixolydian mode.